ibm-cloud-docs/cephaas/s3_cert_update.md

 S3 TLS certificates are required to encrypt the S3 traffic and prevent `Man in the Middle` (MITM) attacks.
 You can upload a certificate file to add a new S3 SSL certificate or modify the existing certificate by using the UI, CLI or API.
 {: shortdesc}

-Before you can update or replace the certificate file, you must create a server-side certificate with Subject Alternative Name (SAN) and the S3 DNS endpoint.
-Upload the server-side certificate along with the Key by using the UI, CLI, or API.
+Before you can update or replace the certificate file, you need to upload the following by using UI, CLI, or API.
+•	Server side certificate (with the site's S3 endpoint FQDN in the SAN)
+•	Private Key
+•	Any intermediate CA Certificates
+•	CA (root) Certificate (for full chain)

 For secure traffic, S3 Clients must use the associated CA certificate.
 {: note}